keatonstacks/AVSupport/docs/biamp/tesira.md

   - This guide provides information on spanning subnets on the control network in Tesira.
 - **Multicast Traffic and IGMP**: [Multicast Traffic and IGMP](https://support.biamp.com/General/Networking/Multicast_traffic_and_IGMP)
   - This guide provides information on managing multicast traffic and IGMP in networked AV systems.
-- **Finding an Audia/Nexia's IP Address via the Ethernet Port**: [Finding IP Address](https://support.biamp.com/Audia-Nexia/Control/Finding_an_Audia-Nexias_IP_address_via_the_Ethernet_port)
-  - This guide provides instructions on finding the IP address of Audia/Nexia devices via the Ethernet port.
 - **Tesira Network Ports and Protocols**: [Network Ports and Protocols](https://support.biamp.com/Tesira/Control/Tesira_network_ports_and_protocols)
   - This guide provides information on the network ports and protocols used by Tesira devices.